sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 # Fine-tuned-Performance-RNN-to-generate-classical-music

-This is my research project for one of the module I'm taking for my Master degree, but I want to continue it even the course is finished.
+This is my research project for one of the modules I'm taking for my Master degree, but I want to continue it even the course is finished.

 My goal is to fine-tune the Performance RNN to generate legit classical music.